DEL-R/astro-platform-starter/README.md

 - `astro preview` is not supported by the `@astrojs/netlify` adapter.
 Use `netlify dev` for local previews.
 - Diagnostics: run `npm run check` (uses `@astrojs/check` and `typescript`, included in devDependencies).
 - On Windows, Node.js 20 LTS is recommended for Netlify CLI compatibility.

+Sitemap & Robots
+- The site URL is set in `astro.config.mjs` (`site`).
+Update it if you change domains.
+- A `robots.txt` is provided and references the generated sitemap.
+- Netlify headers are set in `public/_headers` to cache `/images/*` aggressively and keep HTML revalidating.